vivek0240/gplayforAndroid/Nano-Package.md

 This package is designed for users who want the smallest Google footprint possible while still enjoying native "Okay Google" and Google Search support.
-In this package you will find the core Google system base, off-line speech files, Google Play Store, Face Detection for Media, Face Unlock, and the following Play Store applications:
+In this package you will find the core Google system base, off-line speech files, Google Play Store, Face Detection for Media, Face Unlock, Dialer Framework and the following Play Store applications:

 * Google Package Installer _(replaces stock/AOSP Package Installer)_
 * Google Play services